friemen/emacsd/README.md

 C-Ins       Browse kill ring
 C-x h       Mark whole buffer contents
 C-.
 Mark next like this (multiple cursors)
-C-:         Toggle comment for region
+C-/         Toggle comment for region
 C->         Mark previous like this (multiple cursors) C-M-.
 Mark all like this (multiple cursors) C-Space     Expand region